NGLYRY/nglyry.github.io/README.md

-# Mess up my final project, so I'm gonna use this repo for my sports betting analysis.
+# Messed up my final project, so I'm gonna use this repo for my sports betting analysis.